 Board and Staff

 Project GROWS was created out of the collaborative work of nine community agencies who currently sit on the Board of Directors; they are: Augusta Health’s Working on Wellness Program, Blue Ridge Area Food Bank, Boys and Girls Club, Mary Baldwin College, Head Start, Office on Youth, Shenandoah Valley Social Services, Valley Community Services Board and Virginia Cooperative Extension.
-Project GROWS is currently funded through a grant from Virginia Foundation for Healthy Youth and Augusta Health, and is now supported by a variety of private foundations and individuals.
+Project GROWS was launched with funding from the Virginia Foundation for Healthy Youth and Augusta Health, and is now supported by a variety of private foundations and individuals.
 Project GROWS was a host organization of the Allegheny Mountain Institute Phase II fellowship in 2013 and 2014.

 If you were a vegetable, what would you be?
 Carrot!
 I love all root vegetables.
 But pulling carrots is always a surprise.
 I love all their different colors and shapes.

 What do you love about farming?
 Honestly, I love everything about farming.
 Hard work, waking with the sun, getting dirty, teaching, learning new techniques, and eating fresh.
 Farm work soothes my soul and connects me to the land.
 Farming is a great outlet for teaching youth.
 Project GROWS combines all my favorite aspects of farming into one.